Thank you for choosing TriStar Summit for your healthcare needs.

 If you have a Living Will, bring a copy when you report to Admitting.
 If you want to have one in your medical file, the Admitting Office has forms available.

-Please bring your insurance card when you are admitted.
+Bring your insurance card when you are admitted.
 We make a copy of it so we can bill your insurer directly for your covered benefits.
-Be prepared to pay your copayments and deductibles, but do not bring large amounts of cash with you.
+Your co-payments are expected at this time.

 It is important that you understand what your insurance covers and where you can go for care.
 Many insurance plans require pre-certification before admission.
 To avoid reduced benefits, call your insurance company to verify your coverage and make sure your authorizations are in order.